Published On: Mar 11 2013 11:40:28 AM CDTUpdated On: Mar 15 2016 01:00:00 AM CDT

 1943: Rock musician Sly Stone, best known for his role as frontman for the band Sly and the Family Stone, is born Sylvester Stewart in Denton, Texas.
 Some of Sly and the Family Stone's best known songs include "Dance to the Music," "Everyday People," "Hot Fun in the Summertime," "Thank You (Falettinme Be Mice Elf Agin)" and "Everybody Is a Star."
 Stone is seen here in 2007.

-1937: H. P. Lovecraft, the American author of horror, fantasy and science fiction, especially the subgenre known as weird fiction, dies of cancer of the small intestine at the age of 46 in Providence, R.I.
+1937: H. P. Lovecraft, the American author of horror, fantasy and science fiction, especially the subgenre known as weird fiction, dies of cancer of the small intestine at the age of 46 in Providence, Rhode Island.
 Lovecraft, seen here in 1915, is best known for his "Cthulhu Mythos" story cycle and the "Necronomicon," a fictional magical textbook of rites and forbidden lore.

-1935: Actor Judd Hirsch, known for his TV roles in "Taxi," "Dear John" and "Numb3rs," and for movie roles in "Ordinary People," "Independence Day" and "A Beautiful Mind," is born in The Bronx, N.Y.
+1935: Actor Judd Hirsch, known for his TV roles in "Taxi," "Dear John" and "Numb3rs," and for movie roles in "Ordinary People," "Independence Day" and "A Beautiful Mind," is born in The Bronx, New York.
 Hirsch was nominated for the Academy Award for Best Supporting Actor for his role in "Ordinary People" in 1981.

-1935: Televangelist Jimmy Swaggart, who has preached to crowds around the world through his weekly telecast since the mid-1970s, is born in Ferriday, La.
+1935: Televangelist Jimmy Swaggart, who has preached to crowds around the world through his weekly telecast since the mid-1970s, is born in Ferriday, Louisiana.
 Sexual scandals in the late 1980s and early 1990s led the Assemblies of God to defrock him, and to his temporarily stepping down as the head of Jimmy Swaggart Ministries.

 1919: The American Legion is founded with an organizational caucus in Paris, France, held by American veterans waiting to return home after World War I.

-1916: After Pancho Villa's raid on Columbus, N.M., President Woodrow Wilson sends 4,800 United States troops led by Army Gen. John J. Pershing over the U.S.-Mexico border in an ultimately unsuccessful pursuit of the Mexican Revolutionary general.
+1916: After Pancho Villa's raid on Columbus, New Mexico, President Woodrow Wilson sends 4,800 United States troops led by Army Gen. John J. Pershing over the U.S.-Mexico border in an ultimately unsuccessful pursuit of the Mexican Revolutionary general.
 The nine-month pursuit ended when the U.S. entered into World War I and Pershing was called back.

 1912: Pitcher Cy Young retires from baseball with 511 wins, the most in major-league history.
 Considered one of the greatest pitchers ever to play the game, the Cy Young Award was created one year after his death in 1955 to honor the previous season's best MLB pitcher.